midnightntwrk/midnight-architecture/proposals/0009-forks.md

 A wide range of policies is available out of the box, as well as implementing new ones should be rather straightforward.
 In particular - existing pallets like sudo (which should be avoided), collective or democracy can be used, it would also be possible to implement a policy, which is based on number of nodes that are updated to relevant version.

-Because of the separation of ledger from the rest of the runtime, it is even possible to trigger hard forks independently from runtime upgrades, and it is mostly matter of policy.
+Because of the separation of ledger from the rest of the runtime, it is even possible to trigger hard forks independently of runtime upgrades, and it is mostly matter of policy and implementation details of specific upgrade.

 ##### Pros